The Saint's Magic Power Is Omnipotent

 The Saint's Magic Power Is Omnipotent (聖女の魔力は万能です, Seijo no Maryoku wa Bannō Desu) is a Japanese light novel series written by Yuka Tachibana and illustrated by Yasuyuki Syuri.
 It began serialization online in 2016 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Fujimi Shobo, which has published eight volumes since February 2017 under its Kadokawa Books imprint.
-A manga adaptation with art by Fujiazuki has been serialized online via Kadokawa Shoten's ComicWalker website since July 2017 and has been collected in eight tankōbon volumes.
+It was later acquired by Fujimi Shobo, which has published the series since February 2017 under its Kadokawa Books imprint.
+A manga adaptation with art by Fujiazuki has been serialized online via Kadokawa Shoten's ComicWalker website since July 2017.
 Both the light novel and manga have been licensed in North America by Seven Seas Entertainment.
-An anime television series adaptation by Diomedéa aired from April to June 2021.
-A second season is set to premiere in 2023.
+An anime television series adaptation by Diomedéa aired from April to June 2021, while its second season aired from October to December 2023.

 Premise

 Sei Takanashi, an office worker, is returning home late at night but is summoned to the magic world of Salutania; the summoning, however, is a one way kidnapping with no way to send her home.

 Unfazed, Sei follows her own devices and sets her sights on being a researcher at the Medicinal Flora Research Institute, an establishment known for its studies regarding herbs and potions.
 While indulging in her latest passion, Sei has a fateful encounter with the commander of the Third Order of Knights.
 But little does she know, her aptitude as a Saint will continue to exert its influence over her new life.